edburns/akka/akka-docs-dev/rst/scala/stream-quickstart.rst

 Flattening sequences in streams
 -------------------------------
-In the previous section we were working on 1:1 relationships of elements which is the most common case, but sometimes we might want to map from one element to a number of elements and receive a "flattened" stream, similarly like ``flatMap`` works on Scala Collections.
+In the previous section we were working on 1:1 relationships of elements which is the most common case, but sometimes we might want to map from one element to a number of elements and receive a "flattened" stream, similar to how ``flatMap`` works on Scala Collections.
 In order to get a flattened stream of hashtags from our stream of tweets we can use the ``mapConcat``
 combinator: